roger-/PyTwoPort/README.md

 =========

 * Support for one- and two-port networks (N-port functionality can be added at some point).
-* Conversion between Z, Y, S and ABC parameters, including spline based interpolation of new frequency points.
+* Conversion between Z, Y, S, T and ABCD parameters, including spline based interpolation of new frequency points.
 * Combine networks in parallel, series or cascade.
 * Convert one-port networks to parallel or series two-port networks, and one-port networks to driving point one-port networks.
 * Functions for calculating various gains (tranducer gain, maximum stable gain, etc.)